Sweet Citrus Rubbed Cedar Plank Salmon Recipe

 Cedar Plank Salmon Tip: You really should use cedar planks that have been submerged in water for at least 2 hours.

 The salmon should take anywhere between 15 and 20 minutes, depending on what type of salmon you choose and the thickness.
 The salmon in the photos were a treat — we found fresh Copper River salmon.
-Copper River salmon is some what of a star in the salmon world usually available late May into June and I have to say we think it’s pretty special.
+Copper River salmon is a star in the salmon world usually available late May into June, and I have to say we think it’s pretty special.
 If you find it, try it.

 We were so happy we did and to be able to cook it slowly on a cedar plank (another nod to the Pacific Northwest) was pretty amazing.
 The salmon is tender, incredibly moist and so flavorful.
 The sweet citrus rub on top works so nicely against the woodsy cedar smoke.

 Oh, and if you’ve ever wondered if putting a wood plank (even if it’s soaked in water for 2 hours) can result in a flame up every once in a while.
 It can.
 Don’t worry though, all you need is a little water (either in a cup or mister) to put it out, and you’re back on track to the most wonderful salmon ever.
 Enjoy!

 We love this sweet citrus rub, here’s another easy recipe where we use it: Brown Sugar Baked Salmon with Green Beans.

 Recipe updated, originally posted June 2015.
 Since posting this in 2015, we have tweaked the recipe to be more clear. – Adam and Joanne